-When a spouse, parent, or other family member is tragically killed, the victim’s (or decedent’s) family is often left with mounting expenses and little or no income to pay them.
+When a spouse, parent, or other family member is tragically killed in an accident, the victim’s (or decedent’s) family is often left with mounting expenses and little or no income to pay them.
 This is especially true when the decedent was the primary breadwinner, and his or her salary was used to pay the mortgage, care for the children, pay for schooling, and cover other living expenses.
 A monetary recovery may seem like little consolation, but unfortunately, the bills continue even in your loved one’s absence and can add tremendous stress to what’s already the most difficult time of your life.
+That’s why the assistance a wrongful death attorney can be crucial.

 Wrongful death lawsuits allow you and other surviving family members to hold the negligent defendants legally responsible and recover the financial resources needed to provide for yourself and family members in your loved one’s absence.
-In Arkansas, the decedent’s surviving spouse, children, and parents are permitted to file wrongful death claims.
-Further, the decedent’s cause of action survives his or her death, in which case there is a separate set of damages and recovery for the estate itself, which oftentimes includes family members beyond spouses, children and parents of the decedent.
+In Arkansas, the decedent’s surviving spouse, children, siblings, and parents are permitted to file wrongful death claims.
+Further, the decedent’s cause of action survives his or her death, in which case there is a separate set of damages and recovery for the decedent’s estate.
+That separate recovery may be distributed to other family members, in addition to the recovery available to spouses, children, siblings, and parents of the decedent.